‘Always choose treat’

 Home viewing release:

-Trick will be released on Blu-ray and DVD by RLJE Films on December 17, 2019.
+Trick was released on Blu-ray and DVD by RLJE Films on December 17, 2019.
 Discs include The Making of Trick featuring interviews with the cast and crew.

 An elusive serial killer descends upon a small town annually and is responsible for gruesome murders year after year, each seemingly unrelated.
 No-one believes this could be the same killer.